iainbx/hangman/README.md

   - Parameters: number_of_results (optional, default=10)
   - Returns: ScoreForms.
   - Description: Returns the specied number of high scores, ordered by score descending.
-  If number_of_results parameter is omitted, returns top ten scores.
+  If the `number_of_results` parameter is omitted, returns the top ten scores.

 ##Models